typebytes/angular-checklist/content/router/lazy-loading.md

   ...
 ]
 ```

-Using lazy loading will make the initial load of our applications faster and will make sure only code that is actually needed is loaded.
+Lazy loading will make the initial page load faster and makes sure only code that is actually needed is loaded up front.
+Everything else is loaded when it's needed.